Cetacean Sisters™

 Cetacean Science Workshops

 Cetacean Sisters™ is an initiative by Cetacean Science Connections.
-Cetacean Sisters aims to provide women, from upper primary school and older, with an opportunity to experience science and cetacean research through dedicated workshops.
+Cetacean Sisters aims to provide female Secondary students, with an opportunity to experience science and cetacean research through dedicated workshops.

 Image taken under permit.